Noncollapsed degeneration of Einstein 4-manifolds I: Trees of singularities and naïve desingularizations

 \begin{rem} Our construction depends on a gauge choice: the diffeomorphisms used to glue the infinity of our ALE spaces to orbifold singularities can be composed with any isometry of $\mathbb{R}^4\slash \Gamma_k$.
 There is therefore a gluing gauge $\phi_k\in Isom(\mathbb{R}^4\slash\Gamma_k)$ at each point.
-These choices are equivalent to gluing different ALE spaces and they lead to different metrics.
-We will see that in certain cases only some of these choices can be perturbated to Einstein metrics. \end{rem}
+These choices are equivalent to gluing different ALE spaces and they lead to different metrics, hence we will not worry too much about this degree of freedom here. \end{rem}